matt-s-gibbs/swtools/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# SWTools: For Australian hydrologists
+# SWTools: Helper Tools for Australian Hydrologists

 <!-- badges: start -->